Jonnyauk/WP-CMS-Widget-Control/readme.txt

 WordPress, your theme and plugins add additional widgets available to be used within your theme.
 This plugin provides simple admin controls that can remove any core WordPress widget, along with all (well coded) additional third-party widgets.
 Great for simplifying a cluttered widget screen, or if you limit user access to a smaller number of core widgets.

-Can remove the following core WordPress widgets:
+This plugin can remove the following core WordPress widgets:

 * Pages widget
 * Calendar widget